kaBeech/advent-of-code-solutions/Day2/retrospective.md

 ### Writing good code

-In defiance of the takeapays from my last retrospective I took the time to do things 'the right way' this time, and I feel good about that!
+In defiance of the takeaways from my last retrospective I took the time to do things 'the right way' this time, and I feel good about that!
 It took more time, but I had the time today and it feels better writing code closer to how I'd do it in 'the real world'